 Effective Date/Split Pay Date

 This is the execution date of the split–the day that the new price goes into effect.
-Usually, this date directly follows the split pay date.
+Normally, this date directly follows the split pay date.

 How To Know When a Company Has a Stock Split

-There are many ways to get information about stock splits and when they’re going to happen.
+There are a few ways to get information about stock splits and when they’re going to happen.
 One of the most common ways is a stock split calendar.
 A stock split calendar commonly includes:

 - The ex-date